Aidar5/nattoeng/docs/source/book/21_jinja2/3e_syntax_test.rst

 Test **iterable** checks whether the object is an iterator.

-Due to these checks, it is possible to make forks in template which will take into account the type of the variable.
+Due to these checks, it is possible to make branches in template which will take into account the type of variable.

-Template templates/test_iterable.txt (indented to make branches easier to understand):
+Template templates/test_iterable.txt (indents made to make an idea of branches more clear):

 ::